nilghe/urlswitchr/README.md

     });
 ```

-devDomain
-- Your QA/Development Environment domain
+- devDomain: Your QA/Development Environment domain

-devURL
-- The development URL you wish to replace the produciton URL with
+- devURL: The development URL you wish to replace the produciton URL with

-prodUrl
-- The production URL you wish to find to replace with devURL
+- prodUrl: The production URL you wish to find to replace with devURL

 ## Limitations
 You will have to setup multiple definitions in your jQuery file if you wish replace multiple urls that match different domains.